 So much so, in fact, that many couples fail to see what the constant fighting is doing to them individually, as well as to their relationship and family.

 On an individual level constant fighting with your husband will begin to seep out of the relationship and invade other aspects of your life.
 Eventually you could become someone who’s:

 Constant, unresolved anger is like sand – it gets everywhere, and you’ll be finding grains of it in unwanted places for ages.

 It will also have detrimental consequences for your family.
-Children in homes with constant fighting are plagued with a number of social, behavioral, and educational problems.
+According to specialists in child psychology, children in homes with constant fighting are plagued with a number of social, behavioral, and educational problems.
 Among them are: